-Adobe Lightroom (full name: Adobe Photoshop Lightroom) is desktop and mobile software for image organisation and image manipulation, with the emphasis on the former.
+Adobe Lightroom (full name: Adobe Photoshop Lightroom) is a desktop and mobile app for image organisation and manipulation.
 It's a mainstay in our list of the best photo apps and popular among photo studios and professional photographers who need to handle large numbers of images, quickly and efficiently, in the course of their business.

-Please note: a little confusingly, Adobe has also made an earlier version of Lightroom available under the name Lightroom Classic.
-Here, though, we'll focus on the latest version of Lightroom (3.3 for desktop, 5.3 for iOS and Android), as we outline the best ways to download Lightroom to your devices.
+It's worth noting that Adobe has also made an earlier version of Lightroom available under the name Lightroom Classic.
+Here, though, we'll focus on the latest version of Lightroom, as we outline the best ways to download Lightroom to your devices.

-Yes, you can download a free version of Adobe Lightroom.
+You can download a free version of Adobe Lightroom...
 Well, a free trial, at least.
 You’ll then have seven days to try it out and find out if it’s right for you.

 A free trial is the only legitimate way to download Lightroom for free.
 You might find a pirated version on the web of course, but that would mean breaking the law.
 You’d also be putting your devices and data at risk from viruses and malware, and when we're talking about large numbers of images, whether they're your own or your clients', that's really a dumb risk to take.